ow-mods/owml/docs/content/pages/guides/getting_started.md

 ### Fixing .csproj.user

-Your mod contains a special file called {YourProjectName}.csproj.user, this file tells Visual Studio where to build the mod to, if you've installed the manager in a non-standard loction, this file will be incorrect.
+Your mod contains a special file called {YourProjectName}.csproj.user, this file tells Visual Studio where to build the mod to, if you've installed the manager in a non-standard location, this file will be incorrect.
 To fix this, open the manager and select settings, then copy the path in the "OWML Path" field.
 Copy and paste this value between the `<OutputPath>` and `</OutputPath>`, and add `\Mods` to the end of the path.
 Then open up your manifest file and copy the `uniqueName` field (don't include the quotes).
 Paste this value preceded by a `\` a the end of the path.

 For example, if my mod's uniqueName is `Bwc9876.CoolMod`, my file would look like: